Goutte/TreeBundle/README.markdown

 TreeBundle
 ==========

-Provides Node interface and abstract class for your tree-able models.
+Provides Node interface and abstract class for your rooted tree-able models.

 Also provides simple Drivers to import and export your Nodes from and to String representation, given their `value` is serializable.